Yashilinkov/PhasedArrays.jl/README.md

 [![Build Status](https://github.com/Yashilinkov/PhasedArrays.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/Yashilinkov/PhasedArrays.jl/actions/workflows/CI.yml?query=branch%3Amain)

 **PhasedArrays.jl** is a Julia package for simulation and analysis of phased antenna arrays.
-It supports uniform linear and rectangular arrays, for which it can calculate radiation patterns, also a collection of bsic taper functions available.
+It supports uniform linear and rectangular arrays, for which it can calculate radiation patterns, also a collection of basic taper functions available.
 For URA both separable tapers and tapers with radial symmetry are available. for ULA two beamforming schemes provided -- Woodward sampling and least squares synthesis.

 user-defined element patterns (same for all elements) in $\theta,\phi$ coordinates can be defined.